heyrema/server/README.md

 # Rema
-A powerful and scanable certificate generation and management system for individuals, businesses, and organizations.
+A powerful and scalable certificate generation and management system for individuals, businesses, and organizations.

 <br/>